bentranter/password/README.md

 Usage
 ---

 In the above example, you can see a reference to a UserStore.
-In order to use Password, you'll need to create your own user store.
-Don't worry though! `UserStore` is simply a struct that satisfies the `password.Authenticator` interface.
+Password ships with a default `UserStore`: [BoltDB](https://github.com/boltdb/bolt).
+BoltDB is a simple but fast key-value store - perfect for storing users and their passwords.
+If you want to user a different database, you'll need to create a struct that satisfies the `password.Authenticator` interface.
 That interface only has two methods:
 - `Store(id string, hashedPassword string) (string, error)`
 - `Retrieve(id string) (string, error)`